-Please read the Chapter on NewsML-G2 Basics before reading this Chapter.
+Please read the Quick Start Guide to NewsML-G2 Basics before reading this Chapter.

-There are two methods for expressing events using G2, each suited to a particular type of information, or application, as shown in Figure 14:
+There are two methods for expressing events using NewsML-G2, each suited to a particular type of information, or application, as shown in Figure 14:

-- Persistent event information that will be referenced by other events and by other G2 Items is instantiated as Concept Items, or as members of a set of event Concepts in a Knowledge Item.
-Events expressed as a Concept with a Concept ID may be persistently and unambiguously referenced by other Items over time. - Transient event information that is "standalone" and volatile can be conveyed in NewsML-G2 using an <events> structure inside a News Item.
-Events expressed as an <event> in a News Item, have no Concept ID and can never be referenced from other Items.
+- Persistent event information that will be referenced by other events and by other NewsML-G2 Items is instantiated as Concept Items containing an <eventDetails> wrapper, or as members of a set of Event Concepts in a Knowledge Item.
+Events expressed as a Concept with a Concept ID are persistent and can be unambiguously referenced by other Items over time. - Transient event information that is "standalone" and volatile can be conveyed in NewsML-G2 using an <events> structure inside a News Item.
+Events expressed as an <event> in a News Item have no Concept ID and cannot be referenced from other Items.